Plant Breeding

 Breeding Gene by Gene

 In the past, prior to genetic understanding, selective breeding was done by visually looking for plants that showed evidence of a beneficial trait such as resistance to diseases or higher yield.
-Detecting traits and taking notes on key characteristics of the plant is called phenotyping, and is a technique still used today.
-With phenotypic selection, people select parent plants with traits they find valuable, like flavor, texture, growth habit, adaptability, and continue to select and improve that trait through generations of breeding.
-While phenomics is still used today, researchers aim for the same outcome in a more precise and efficient way, through analyzing the genes of a plant.
+Detecting traits and taking notes on key characteristics of the plant is called phenotyping.
+With phenotypic selection, people select parent plants with traits they find valuable like flavor, texture, growth habit, and adaptability.
+Selections continue to improve that trait through generations of breeding.
+While phenomics is still used today researchers aim for the same outcome in a more precise and efficient way through analyzing the genes of a plant.

-Using genotyping, we can detect differences in the DNA sequence in order to predict how these variants will affect plant performance – this is called genotyping.
-Molecular breeding (also known as marker-assisted breeding) is the process of selecting a plant for its superior quality or desired traits by examining its genetics and identifying (or marking) which plants contain the same piece of DNA.
-DNA markers, and the precise sequence of the identified genetic information, allow breeders unique insights into creating new combinations.
+Using genotyping, we can detect differences in the DNA sequence to predict how variants will affect plant performance.
+This is called genotyping.
+Molecular breeding (also known as marker-assisted breeding) is the process of selecting a plant for its superior quality or desired traits by examining its genetics then identifying (or marking) which plants contain the same piece of DNA.
+DNA markers, and the precise sequence of the identified genetic information, allow scientists unique insights into creating new combinations.
 Today, we are working toward breeding literally gene by gene.

-Advancements in both phenotyping and genotyping now play an important role in improving the sustainability of farm operations because we are able to match the right genetics for certain cropping variables and conditions making the best use of the land, inputs, and agricultural practices.
+Advancements in both phenotyping and genotyping now play an important role in improving the sustainability of farm operations because we match the right genetics for certain cropping variables and conditions making the best use of the land, inputs, and agricultural practices.

 Most of the fruits, vegetables, and grains that we eat today are the result of generations of plant breeding.
 In fact, some of the most popular fruits and vegetables originated from plants that would be almost unidentifiable now.